-The tour begins with an introduction to natural fibers, such as wool and linen, and moves on to the development of plastics and synthetic materials like nylon and Gore-Tex.
-Guests will leave with a better understanding of how these fibers changed our world and how the changing world influenced our desire for high-tech textiles.
+From Nature to Nylons begins with an introduction to natural fibers, such as wool and linen, and moves on to the development of plastics and synthetic materials like nylon and Gore-Tex.
+Guests will leave with a better understanding of how these fibers changed our world, and how the changing world influenced our desire for advanced high-tech textiles.

-Our Touch Tours are specifically designed to engage with guests who are blind and visually impaired.
+This tour is specifically designed to engage guests who are blind and visually impaired.
 We also strive to be inclusive for all visitors with various abilities.
-Please communicate your accessibility needs at signup or reach out to us.
+The registration form includes a place to communicate your accessibility needs.

 If you have any questions or would like to pay cash for the tour, email touchtours@sciencehistory.org or call 215.925.2222.